DragonProgrammer/Graphics-Class/README.md

  ![Alt text](cardback.jpg)
 __________________________________________________________________________________________________________________________________________________________________________________

 In order to view these images you will need an image program running in the background.

-( THIS IS WHERE I PUT THE SETING FOR THAT ONE I FIGURE THAT OUT )
+On a Windows platform you could run Cygwin or use Xlaunch and "export DISPLAY=:0" from a linux enviroment.